Lincoln High School (Warren, Michigan)

 Lincoln High School is a public high school located in Warren, Michigan, United States.
 It is the only high school in Van Dyke Public Schools, which serves portions of Warren and a small section of Center Line.
-In the 2009–2010 school year, it had about 920 enrolled students and in the 2015–2016 school year it had 702 students with a ratio of 17.89 students to a teacher.
+In 2023–2024, Lincoln High School had 575 students in grades 9–12.
+It has a current teacher/student ration of 13.3 to 1.